 The Disaster Communication Manual is a systematization of experience that answers three basic questions: what do I need to operate an intelligence centre that processes information?
 What technological platforms help to process said information? and what can be improved from the operation so that in another case of disaster more lives can be saved?

-The members of the organization, oriented to implement technological solutions for natural disasters, emphasized that, although verified information is always scarce in catastrophic events, civil society can have a strategic role in such situation; capturing, organizing and sharing the data.
+The members of the organization, oriented to implement technological solutions for natural disasters, emphasized that, although verified information is always scarce in catastrophic events, civil society can have a strategic role in such situations; capturing, organizing, and sharing the data.
 The internet is a fundamental channel to achieve access to as many people as possible.

 The manual highlights three online platforms.
-In order of relevance are Twitter, WhatsApp and Telegram.
-Each one serves different things; in the case of the first, it allows to collect effective information due to the real-time update of disasters, as well as the use of hashtags and images.
+In order of relevance are Twitter, WhatsApp, and Telegram.
+Each one serves different things; in the case of the first, it allows to the collection of effective information due to the real-time update of disasters, as well as the use of hashtags and images.
 Whatsapp and Telegram, on the other hand, are good applications to share your location and generate trust groups that facilitate collaboration.

 During the presentation of the manual, its creators stressed the importance of standardizing information and processing it.
 To this is added the update periodicity, key in any platform used by the rescuers so that it does not become obsolete.